uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

 ## How Do I Choose Specific Folders To Share Through Globus Connect Personal?

-Please follow the instructions in this section to share a folder on your computer with others through your [Globus Connect Personal (GCP) endpoint](#how-do-i-install-globus-connect-personal).
+Please follow the instructions in this section to share a folder on your computer with others through your [Globus Connect Personal (GCP) Collection](#how-do-i-install-globus-connect-personal).

 We have instructions for the following Operating Systems.